alexs2112/University-Notes/GRST347/Quiz 2.md

  - Vast subterranean networks of tombs, openings on walls called *loculi*, easy and cheap to build
  - Everyone buried as equals within their community, very difficult to find specific people
  - Christians and Pagans originally buried in same areas, impossible to distinguish
- - Eventually Christians began using these spaces to start representing Christian art, no longer pagan
+ - Christians began using these spaces to start representing Christian art, no longer pagan
- - Monteverde Catacombs, Rome: Jewish catacomb, symbolisms of old testament over walls and ceilings
+ - Monteverde Catacombs, Rome: Jewish catacomb, old testament symbols on walls & ceilings

 **Celebrations for the Dead**:
- - Parantalia: 13-21 Feb, important, dead able to walk on Earth once more, bring them food and flowers
+ - Parantalia: 13-21 Feb, important, dead can walk on Earth once more, bring them food & flowers
 	 - Celebration to appease spirits, make sure they are happy to not get haunted
  - Christian Funerals: Example of Monica, mother of Augustine of Hippo
 	 - Many celebrations were similar with prayers and offerings.
 Inhumations
  - Martyrs: People would pray in their tombs, pay for privilege of being buried close to the martyr

 ### Constantine's Successors
- - Did not have direct bloodline, fight with other children of father Constantius, Constantius II wins
+ - Did not have bloodline, fight with other children of father Constantius, Constantius II wins
- - Constantius II: Marvellous chariot of gold and precious stones, presents self as a statue (immobile)
+ - Constantius II: Marvellous chariot of gold and precious stones, presents self as immobile statue
 	 - Defeated by his own troops, making way for Julian to come to power

 **Julian**: 361-362
- - Portrayed as extremely victorious general, would mail every tiny accomplishment to entire empire
+ - Portrayed as extremely victorious general, would mail every tiny accomplishment to everyone
  - Julian is bearded, last pagan empire, Christians named him Apostate (renounced religion)
  - Intellectual, teachers were all Christian and he despised their literature, tries to separate curriculum from Classical and Christian as Christians could not teach the classics correctly
  - Loves Greek culture and paganism, tries to bring back practices